Abdulrahman-YE/machine-learning-with-python/README.md

 # machine-learning-with-python
 - This is my own solutions of the exercises part of Prof.Andrew NG course in Machine Learning.
-I followed the python version of the exercises writen by @ Thanks to his effort the exercises has been easier to solve instead of the MATLAB version.
+I followed the python version of the exercises writen by @dibgerge Thanks to his effort the exercises has been easier to solve instead of the MATLAB version.
 ### Exercises:
 #### 1 - Linear regression
 - One variable linear regression : Predict the profit of a food truck based on populatios.